 Federal officials reverse limits on fetal tissue research

-Federal officials have reversed Trump administration restrictions on using human fetal tissue for medical research, clearing the way for scientists to seek government money for work that in the past has led to treatments for a variety of diseases, including COVID-19.
+Federal officials on Friday reversed Trump administration restrictions on using human fetal tissue for medical research.

+The changes clear the way for using government money on work that in the past has led to treatments for a variety of diseases, including COVID-19.
-The changes announced Friday allow government scientists to resume research that uses tissue from elective abortions.

-Health and Human Services Secretary Xavier Becerra determined there were “no new ethical issues that require special review,” so the agency will return to using procedures that had been in place for years before the Trump policy change in June 2019, a statement from the agency said.
+Health and Human Services Secretary Xavier Becerra determined there were “no new ethical issues that require special review,” so the agency will return to using procedures that had been in place for decades before then-President Donald Trump’s administration changed the policy in June 2019, a statement from the agency said.

+Those provisions include following applicable laws, such as obtaining informed consent from anyone donating such tissue.
+The changes were detailed in a notice to researchers.

+Two dozen members of Congress who had written to Becerra urging the change praised the move.
+The restrictions were “politically motivated and unnecessary,” they wrote earlier this week.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.